September 26, 2022SAFETY AND INSPECTIONS

 Professional behavior should be common sense, but unfortunately, inspectors are frequently treated with hostility and disrespect.

 Being rude or argumentive lowers the chance of you passing your inspection.
 Make sure your contact and response personnel—and frankly, everyone else too—can maintain a professional demeanor at all times.

-If, during the course of the inspection, you enter areas where protective gear is necessary, politely ask the inspector to suit-up.
-This is a good way to show that your company pays attention and to and maintains compliance to safety standards at all times.
+If, during the course of the inspection, you enter areas where protective gear is necessary, politely ask the inspector to suit up.
+This is a good way to show that your company pays attention to and maintains compliance with safety standards at all times.